gauravpaliwal/thetobster/README.md

 thetobster
 ==========

-It will do weired stuff with production database, as though by thetobster .
+It will do weired stuff with production database, as thought by tobster.